-- Provider has adopted this Policy in accordance with the privacy law.
+- Your “Practitioner” (your psychologist/social worker/counsellor) and admin “Provider” (Changes Psychology) have adopted this Policy in accordance with the privacy law.

 - This Policy outlines how Provider deals with Personal Information, which it collects in conjunction with the Services.